-Disclosure: I have no obligations to mention any brands or products in this post, I’m just sharing about what I use and what I think might be helpful to readers.
-This post might contain affiliate links which do not impact your purchase price but it might pay for some ingredients for nut free recipe development.
+Disclosure: This post is not sponsored, I’m just sharing about what I use and what I think might be helpful to readers.
+This post might contain affiliate links.

 Smoked Duck Rocks

-The main ingredient for making smoked duck fried rice will be smoked duck breasts.
-I buy Mary’s Smoked Duck Breasts from one of my local stores, the same type of duck that I used in my smoked duck with hoisin sauce pizza recipe.
-Even though I could roast a whole duck or figure out how to smoke a couple of piece of roast duck breasts, I really like that the convience of having vacuum sealed smoked duck breasts ready to use whenever there is a craving for smoked duck fried rice.
+The main ingredient for making smoked duck fried rice is smoked duck breasts.
+I buy Mary’s Smoked Duck Breasts from one of my local stores, which I also use in my smoked duck with hoisin sauce pizza recipe.
+Even though I could roast a whole duck or figure out how to smoke a couple of piece of roast duck breasts, I really like that the convenience of vacuum sealed smoked duck breasts, ready to use whenever there is a craving for smoked duck fried rice.

 If you can’t buy smoked duck, you could buy raw duck breasts and smoke them yourself.
 Or you can buy a roast duck from a Chinese take out place if that is an allergy safe option for you.
 Or you could make your own roast duck and reserve some of the leftovers for making fried rice.
 Using roast duck will have more complex flavors due to the spices used to make it, but it will be just as delicious and more traditional.